multiOTP/SMSGatewayApp/README.md

 ##### HTTP Status: `2xx`

-Clients may respond with any status code in the `200`-`299` range, as they feel is appropriate.  `cht-gateway` will treat all of these statuses the same.
+Clients may respond with any status code in the `200`-`299` range, as they feel is appropriate.  `smsgateway` will treat all of these statuses the same.

 ##### Content